pivotal-sg/banksy/notes.md

 EventSourcing (our take on ES!) ... some notes on architecture ...

 - An aggregate is a representations of an entity, or group of tightly interrelated entities.
-- ~~Aggregates may publish events (not dispatch commands)~~ UNTRUE - Aggregates do NOT publish events
-- dispatcher of a Command receives a CommandResult<T>
+- dispatcher of a Command receives a CommandResponse<T>
-- Event Publishing does NOT generate an EventResult<T>
-- Communication directly between Aggregates IS ILLEGAL!
+- There should be no communication directly between Aggregates
 - Aggregates apply events after publishing them to the Event Log
+- Aggregates verify commands and generate events (this is a violation of SRP)
+- Verification of commands and generation of relevant events should be managed by?!?

 # Major components